home-assistant/home-assistant.io/source/_components/ihc.markdown

 footer: true
 logo: ihc.png
 ha_category: Hub
-ha_release: "0.59"
+ha_release: "0.62"
 ha_iot_class: "Local Push"
 ---

 IHC Controller integration for Home Assistant allows you to connect the LK IHC controller to Home Assistant.
-(The controller is sold under other names in different countries - "ELKO Living system" in Sweeden and Norway)
+(The controller is sold under other names in different countries - "ELKO Living system" in Sweden and Norway)

 An `ihc` section must be present in the `configuration.yaml` file and contain the following options: